tobspr-games/shapez-2-discord-bot/README.md

 Each parameter must have a `+` in front of it

 - +struct : Use `0` and `1` in your shape code and they will be replaced by nothing or a circle with the color depending on the layer
+- +fill :
-- +fill : For each layer, if it contains 1 quadrant, that quadrant will be repeated 4 times, if 2 quadrants, they will be repeated 2 times
+  - If using quad shapes, for each layer : if it contains 1 quadrant -> that quadrant will be repeated 4 times, if 2 quadrants -> they will be repeated 2 times
+  - If using hex shapes : 1 quadrant -> repeated 6 times, 2 -> 3, 3 -> 2
 - +lfill : Same as `fill` but with layers instead of quadrants
 - +cut : Will cut the shape in half and show the two resulting shapes
 - +qcut : Same as `cut` but will cut the shape in 4 instead of 2
 - +lsep : Will separate each layer of the shape
-- +hex : Indicates that the shape is in hexagonal mode, changing which shape types are considered valid and changing the behavior of +fill to 1 quadrant -> repeated 6 times, 2 -> 3, 3 -> 2
+- +hex : Forces the shapes configuration to be hexagonal shapes, useful if the shape only contains shape parts common to quad and hex

 Note : `cut` and `qcut` are mutually exclusive

 ### Additional features

 - Shape expansion : Colorable shapes (like `C`) not followed by a color will have `u` appended (`Cu`), uncolorable shapes (like `P` or `-`) not followed by `-` will have `-` appended (`P-` or `--`)
+- Shapes configuration guess : If the `+hex` parameter isn't present, the current shapes configuration (quad/hex) will be guessed based on the shape types given in the shape code

 No matter in which order you put your parameters in your shape code, they will be executed in the following order :\
-hex, lfill, struct, shape expansion, fill, lsep, cut/qcut
+lfill, shapes config guess, struct, shape expansion, fill, lsep, cut/qcut

 ### Display parameters